jadecobra/python_tdd_exercises/source/how_to/create_person.rst

     def factory(first_name=None):
     ...

-  the terminal shows a :doc:`/exceptions/TypeError` for the next argument
+  the terminal shows a :ref:`TypeError` for the next argument

   .. code-block:: python